Izenda7Series/Mvc5_DM1_StarterKit/README.md

 ### Deploying the MVC Starter Kit Database

 - Run DBScripts/mvc5.sql to create a database named 'mvc5'.
 This is the database for the .NET application.
 It contains the users, roles, tenants used to login.
-You may use any name of your choosing, just be sure to modify the script below to use the new database name.
+You may use any name of your choosing, just be sure to modify the script to use the new database name.

 ### Deploying the Retail Database (optional)